si-net/SiBot/docs/features.md

 > Look into openAI embeddings for the file context.
 Apparently embedding are a cheaper way of getting 'context' to a chat.
 The text (files) that the user wants to work with would be somehow tokenized and pre trained and embedded into the openai model, I don't really undestsand yet how this works.
 The benefit is that this is chaper, consumes no token limit and ..

+The above assumption is wrong, embeddings are a different concept.

 ### Notes